Some forethoughts

 Ever since I was a child, I always thought that it was particularly cruel of any deity to make up a rule, whereby a human soul had to endure the suffering and the pain of several lifetimes.
 Having experienced God with such powerful clarity and reality in my pre-birth experience, I long to be back with God – I couldn‘t bear to remain parted from our beloved Yahveh any longer than I have to, by having to endure going through another lifetime, again and again and again.
 It also has to be remembered that eastern religions see reincarnation as a punishment, because the goal is to escape the cycle of reincarnation, especially in Buddhism.

-In order for me to accept the fundamental doctrine of reincarnation and all that it entails, I would have to become a different person with different values, and more importantly, I would have to turn away from loving and serving the personality of YHVH – the merciful and forgiving God of all knowledge and wisdom – and instead worship a lesser, emasculated god with a different personality and radically different values and rules.
+In order for me to accept the fundamental doctrine of reincarnation and all that it entails, I would have to become a very different person with different values, and more importantly, I would have to turn away from loving and serving the personality of YHVH – the merciful and forgiving God of all knowledge and wisdom – and instead worship a less powerful, emasculated god with a different personality and radically different values and rules.
+I don’t like the kind of person I would have to become in order to be a reincarnationist.

 Biblical Verses emphasising One Life